Are you a Texan passionate about keeping clean energy thriving in our state?

 metric tons of carbon dioxide emissions prevented

-Texas Energy Policy
+Texas Energy Policy in 2025

 The road to renewable energy’s success in Texas began in 1999 under the leadership of then Governor George W. Bush and continued with support from Texas leaders over the past two decades.